 Prior to joining the Nature Conservancy of Canada (NCC), John was the Executive Director of the Federation of Ontario Naturalists (now Ontario Nature) for six years.
 Previous to that, he also held several positions with the Government of Ontario, including as a program director for the Ontario Round Table on Environment and Economy, a management board analyst for the ministries of Environment and Northern Development and Mines and an energy conservation planner with the Ministry of Energy.

 John joined NCC as its president and CEO in October 1997.
-Through his leadership, NCC has further defined its unique role as an organization that works with individuals and groups across Canada who share NCC’s passion for land conservation.
+Through his leadership, NCC defined its unique role as an organization that works with individuals and groups across Canada who share NCC’s passion for land conservation.
 NCC uses creative means to achieve this goal.

 John was previously a governor of the University of Waterloo, as well as a member of the Dean’s Advisory Committee at the Faculty of Environment at the University of Waterloo.
 He has served as a director of the George Cedric Metcalf Charitable Foundation, the Smart Prosperity Initiative, the International Land Conservation Network and on the Canadian councils of the North American Bird Conservation Initiative and the North American Wetlands Conservation Act.

 Born in Brantford, Ontario and raised in Meaford, John enjoys outdoor pursuits, particularly canoeing, birding and cross-country skiing.
 He is also an avid traveller, having explored various parts of the world, including Japan, India, Africa, Southeast Asia and South America.

 John is married to Ellen McRae, and has four step-children: Aimee, Scott, Ed and Melanie.
 He retired from his role as president and CEO of NCC on September 28, 2020.